How to get help and support after a change in circumstance, how you can benefit, how are intermediate care services provided.

 The best way to deal with this is for us to help you to regain your independence as soon as possible, so you can get on with your life.

-It could mean making changes to your home to make it easier to get around, help to manage money, or help in the short term until you recover from your illness or accident.
 This is referred to as 'reablement'.
-This is generally offered as a short term service by intermediate care services, our joint health and social care support or STARS, who are our own in-house service.
+This is generally offered as a short term service by intermediate care services, our joint health and social care support or STARS.
 This may be all you need to get on your feet again.
+More information is available on the returning home after a stay in hospital (STARS) page.

-If it looks as if you have longer term needs, or if your needs are complex, you will be offered an assessment of needs to determine what those needs are and how they might be met.
-Further information can be found on the assessment of needs page.
+If you have longer term needs, or if your needs are complex, you will be offered an assessment of needs.
+This helps to determine what those needs are and how they might be met.
+Further information can be found on the access to social care page.

 Joint health and social care is referred to as 'intermediate care' and the services provided vary depending on your needs.